 For an explanation on the types of voting equipment used, click here.

 There is no statutory guidance on which ballot types are included in the audit.
 The county board is to select a random sample of at least 2% of the votes cast, or 2,000 votes, whichever is less.
 25 Pa.
 Stat. § 3031.17.

 Audit Counting Method

-Type Of Audit Units
+Type of Audit Units

-Contests & Issues Audited
+Contests and Issues Audited

 Under the current audit statute, there is no statutory guidance for expanding the audit.

 For recount laws, see Citizens for Election Integrity Minnesota website.

-Binding On Official Outcomes
+Binding on Official Outcomes

-Oversight & Conduct
+Oversight and Conduct